 \begin{theo} Suppose that $1/n \ll 1/\ell \ll \alpha \ll \beta \ll 1/r \le 1/k$.
 Let~$\Part$ partition a set $V$ into parts $V_1, \dots, V_r$ each of size~$n$, and let~$J$ be a $\Part$-partite $k$-complex on $V$ with Then $J$ has at least one of the following properties: \begin{description} \item[1 (Matching)] $J_k$ contains a matching that covers all but at most $\ell$ vertices. \item[2 (Space barrier)] $J_k$ is $\beta$-contained in $J_r(S,j)_k$ for some $j \in [k-1]$ and $S \sub V$ with $\lfloor jn/k \rfloor$ vertices in each $V_i$, $i \in [r]$. \end{description} \end{theo}

-\subsection{Lattice-based constructions.}
+\section{Lattice-based constructions.}

 Having described the general form of space barriers, we now turn our attention to divisibility barriers.
 For this we need the notion of \emph{index vectors}, which will play a substantial role in this paper.
 Let $V$ be a set of vertices, and let $\Part$ be a partition of $V$ into $d$ parts $V_1, \dots, V_d$.
-Then for any $S \sub V$, the \emph{index vector of $S$ with respect to $\Part$} is the vector $\ib_\Part(S) := (|S \cap V_1|, \dots, |S \cap V_d|)$ in $\Z^d$.
+Then for any $S \sub V$, the \emph{index vector of $S$ with respect to $\Part$} is the vector

 When $\Part$ is clear from the context, we write simply $\ib(S)$ for $\ib_\Part(S)$.
 So $\ib(S)$ records how many vertices of $S$ are in each part of $\Part$.
 Note that $\ib(S)$ is well-defined as we consider the partition $\Part$ to define the order of its parts.